lyle-bongani/Fry-lyle-app/FIREBASE.md

-# Firebase Setup for Fry Lyle App
+# Firebase Setup for Fly Foods App

-This document outlines the Firebase configuration and security rules for the Fry Lyle food delivery application.
+This document outlines the Firebase configuration and security rules for the Fly Foods food delivery application.

 ## Firebase Services Used